 - 1. Linear regression (f_1) .
-Simple linear regression model trained on experimental data from the BRD4(2)/c-MET target from BindingDB [Liu et al., 2007] to predict the K_i , a measure of binding affinity.
+Simple linear regression model trained on experimental data from the BRD4(2)/c-MET target from BindingDB (Liu et al., 2007) to predict the K_i , a measure of binding affinity.
 Morgan fingerprints are used to represent the molecule. - 2.
-AutoDock4 (f_2) [Morris et al., 2009].
+AutoDock4 (f_2) (Morris et al., 2009).
 Uses 3D geometric and charge information from the protein and compound to estimate the binding energy. - 3.
-Ensembled AutoDock4 (f_3) [Morris et al., 2009].
+Ensembled AutoDock4 (f_3) (Morris et al., 2009).
 Same as above, except we dock the compound into the binding pockets of eight BRD4/five c-MET cocrystal structures that were solved with different known ligands, and then take the minimum predicted energy.
-This ensemble approach is generally more accurate than using a single protein structure [Amaro et al., 2018]. - 4.
-Absolute binding free energy (ABFE) (f_4) [Heinzelmann and Gilson, 2021].
+This ensemble approach is generally more accurate than using a single protein structure (Amaro et al., 2018). - 4.
+Absolute binding free energy (ABFE) (f_4) (Heinzelmann & Gilson, 2021).
 A binding free energy method applicable to de novo drug discovery that uses molecular dynamics simulations to accurately predict the binding energy.

 We target the BRD4(2) and c-MET proteins (PDB 5UF0 and 5EOB), both of which are implicated in human cancer development, although through different biological mechanisms.
-We chose these targets because ABFE is already well-validated on them and known to have good agreement with experimental data [Heinzelmann and Gilson, 2021].
+We chose these targets because ABFE is already well-validated on them and known to have good agreement with experimental data (Heinzelmann & Gilson, 2021).
 See Appendix B for further experimental details and analysis of the oracles, including experiments confirming that our higher fidelity oracles are more costly yet more accurate at distinguishing experimental actives from inactives.

-Each model is provided with an initial dataset of random ZINC250k [Irwin et al., 2012] compounds queried at each fidelity (see Appendix B for further details).
-To compare models, we run each in an active learning loop using a fixed computational budget of 7 days, and then generate 15 unique compounds at the highest fidelity predicted to have the best scores.
-We then run these compounds through ABFE and compare their scores.
-See Appendix C for additional results showing the oracle-predicted binding energy of the generated query compounds over the active learning process.
+358 Each model is provided with an initial dataset of random ZINC250k (Irwin et al., 2012) compounds 359 queried at each fidelity (see Appendix B for further details).
+To compare models, we run each in 360 an active learning loop using a fixed computational budget of 7 days, and then generate 15 unique 361 compounds at the highest fidelity predicted to have the best scores.
+We then run these compounds 362 through ABFE and compare their scores.
+Based on the real-world use case of our method, and following other works (Lee et al., 2023; Luo et al., 2021; Fu et al., 2022), we focus particularly on 364 the properties of the top 3 generated compounds.
+This is because drug campaigns would take only the top compounds generated and use them as starting points for further optimization, so the binding affinities of the top compounds are the most relevant for measuring performance.
+See Appendix C 366 for additional results showing the oracle-predicted binding energy of the generated query compounds 367 over the active learning process, and the reconstruction accuracy for each fidelity decoder during 368 training.
+369

-4.2 Baselines
+370 371 4.2 BASELINES